Apricot Portable: Design

 The Apricot Portable was contained inside a hard charcoal gray carrying case and consisted of two main parts: the central unit (with built-in monitor) and the keyboard.
 An optional mouse-like track board was also available.
 It was used by either pointing the track board at the computer and moving the trackball around with one's thumb or rolling the trackball on a flat surface.
 A standard serial mouse could also be used via the RS-232 port on the back of the computer.
 The mouse and the keyboard were both battery-powered, but the computer itself did not run on batteries and needed to be plugged into a wall outlet.

 The system was 450 mm long, 172 mm wide and 200 mm high, weighing a total of 13 pounds.

 The Portable's overall design was unusual in that the computer and keyboard were not connected physically, but rather by infrared signal.
 If an object blocked the space in between the two components, their communication would be disrupted.
 ACT chose to use an infrared signal communication system because it was cheaper than using a cable connection.

 Features

 The Apricot Portable contained a variety of features including a built-in disk drive, a speech recognition system, and a software bundle.

 Display

 The Portable was known for having the first 25-line liquid-crystal display (LCD) screen on a portable computer.
 The LCD screen was originally made by Hitachi, however ACT was not satisfied with the speed of its controller chip, prompting the company to design its own faster controller.
 This screen could also display graphics at a resolution of 640x200 pixels.

 The optional colour monitor could display up to 8 colors at a time out of a possible 16 colors, and could run at either 640x200@60 Hz or 640x256@50 Hz.
-The Portable could continue to use its LCD display while also driving the colour display, allowing separate information to be shown on each screen.
+The Portable could continue to use its LCD while also driving the colour display, allowing separate information to be shown on each screen.